mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 ```

 As you can see, even in this basic example, there is a tiny probability of things going south when using opaque mode to
 publish object references.
-Again, getting rid of the "interesting" outcome requires either sticking to X86, or to upgrade to at
+Again, getting rid of the "interesting" outcome requires either sticking to X86, or upgrading to at
 least acquire-release mode.

 Having said all that, let's let's come back to valid use cases.